matlux/work-kit/articles/scala/scala-interview-questions.md

 Null = null exists in all JVM languages, including Scala and Clojure.
 It's the NPE.
 Nothing is a subtype of every other type (including scala.Null); there exist no instances of this type.
 Although type Nothing is uninhabited, it is nevertheless useful in several ways.
 For instance, the Scala library defines a value scala.collection.immutable.Nil of type List[Nothing].
 Because lists are covariant in Scala, this makes scala.collection.immutable.Nil an instance of List[T], for any element of type T.

+## Usages of Null / Nothing / Unit

+You only use Nothing if the method never returns (meaning it cannot complete normally by returning, it could throw an exception).
+Nothing is never instantiated and is there for the benefit of the type system (to quote James Iry: "The reason Scala has a bottom type is tied to its ability to express variance in type parameters.").

+One other use of Nothing is as a return type for methods that never return.
+It makes sense if you think about it.
+If a method’s return type is Nothing, and there exists absolutely no instance of Nothing, then such a method must never return.

+Unit is a subtype of scala.AnyVal.
+There is only one value of type Unit, (), and it is not represented by any object in the underlying runtime system.
+A method with return type Unit is analogous to a Java method which is declared void.

+Null is a trait and its only instance is null.
+Null might be used as a bottom type for any "value" ("value" as in "val" or "var", I should say a reference to avoid refering to a primitive JVM value) that is nullable i.e. AnyRef.

+When a method takes a Null argument, then we can only pass it a Null reference or null directly, but not any other reference, even if it is null (nullString: String = null for exemple).

 ## Write code to

 * construct a list of the numbers 1 to 10 "list a"